monisha8878/monisha8878/README.md

 ---

 ###  About Me

-EE student at IIT Delhi, learning my way around programming and computer science.
+ I am an Electrical Engineering student at IIT Delhi, learning my way around programming and tech.
 I enjoy building things, breaking them (sometimes🤧), and understanding what’s really happening behind the scenes✨.
 Here are all the projects as I learn various aspects of Tech- some which I am proud of , some which need major refinement, basically all the stuff I have learnt and am working on right now!

 ---

 ###  Projects & Repositories